 and the processes used to generate that product.”

-The role of Quality assurance and Testing Manager
+The role of Quality assurance

 It monitors and manages all processes that contribute to the quality of a product or service.
 It encompasses all aspects of the production process, from the initial planning to delivery and post-sales support.
 It ensures that all processes are aligned with the organization’s quality objectives and meet the requirements of the relevant quality standards.